 Scholarship and Test-Optional

 Merit Scholarships are available for students who choose the Lake Erie College Test-Optional application track.
-Each student will be evaluated in a holistic review process and, when applicable, will be awarded one of our five Merit Scholarships.
+Each student will be evaluated in a holistic review process and, when applicable, will be awarded one of our Merit Scholarships.